 Ad Valorem Taxes - Table 9-3 shows the historical assessed valuations, millage rates, and tax bills for FY 2005 through FY 2010.
 From FY 2005 to FY 2010 the assessed valuation increased from \$5,827 million to \$7,197 million, an increase of 23.5 percent for the five year period or an average annual increase of about 5 percent.
 Changes in assessed valuation have been driven by redevelopment and expansion of existing resorts and theme parks.
 During this time period, Disney's Animal Kingdom Theme Park, Epcot, and Typhoon Lagoon added major attractions/rides, a number of existing resorts expanded lodging and convention space, and portions of two resort complexes were demolished and rebuilt as a vacation club (timeshare type) offerings.
-The millage rate averaged 10.1623 per \$1,000 of assessed valuation for FY 2005 through FY 2010 with a low of 9.64550 mills for FY 2008 to a high of 10.7500 mills for FY 2010.
+The millage rate averaged 10.1623 per \$1,000 of assessed valuation for FY 2010.
 Based on the before mentioned assessed valuations and millage rates, ad valorem taxes increased from \$59.7 million in FY 2005 to \$74.4 million in FY 2010.
-Ad valorem tax revenues increased an average of 5 percent from FY 2005 to FY 2010.
+Ad valorem tax revenues increased an average of 5 percent from FY 2010.